 The Proteomics Core Facility (PCF) at University of Gothenburg will provide the national demand for access to expertise and instrumentation for advanced glycosylation analysis.

 Glycosylation is among the most complex and diverse modification of proteins and lipids found in all forms of biological life and advanced mass spectrometry is central in the analysis of these structures.
-Changes of a cell’s glycosylation is one of the first sign of an altered environment for the cells.
+Changes of a cell’s glycosylation is one of the first signs of an altered environment for the cells.
 Hence, diseases such as cancer and inflammation manifest themselves by an altered glycosylation and suggest that glycoconjugates can be used as biomarkers for early stage diseases.
-The carbohydrate rich glycocalyx of a cell is also the way cells are presenting themselves to the outside word and specific carbohydrates are the transmitters for cellular communication.
+The carbohydrate rich glycocalyx of a cell is also the way cells are presenting themselves to the outside world and specific carbohydrates are the transmitters for cellular communication.
 We have developed workflows that allows characterization of a variety of mammalian type glycoconjugates and glycoproteins.

 The LC-MS methodology for analyses of O-linked and N-linked released oligosaccharides by negative ion graphitized carbon LC-MS has been validated in the HUPO glycomic committee.
 The same approach has also been adopted for glycosphingolipids.